Dr. Deborah Birx "always" considered quitting Trump's COVID task force | WSGW 790 AM & 100.5 FM

 In an interview to air on Sunday’s “Face the Nation,” Birx told moderator Margaret Brennan that even close colleagues who she had worked with during decades of research into the AIDS virus questioned her political allegiance amid a flurry of criticism against the Trump White House’s response to the virus.

-“I mean, why would she want to put yourself through that every day?
-Colleagues of mine that I had known for decades.
-Decades in that one experience, because I was in the White House decided that I had become this political person, even though they had known me forever, I had to ask myself every morning.
-Is there something that I think I can do that would be helpful in responding to this pandemic and it’s something I asked myself every night,” she told Brennan.
+“I mean, why would you want to put yourself through that every day?
+Colleagues of mine that I had known for decades… decades in that one experience, because I was in the White House, decided that I had become this political person, even though they had known me forever.
+I had to ask myself every morning, is there something that I think I can do that would be helpful in responding to this pandemic and it’s something I asked myself every night,” she told Brennan.

 She added, “when it became a point where I wasn’t getting anywhere and that was like right before the election, I wrote a very detailed communication plan of what needed to happen the day after the election and how that needed to be executed.
 And there was a lot of promise that that would happen.”